 During the centennial France offered the Statue of Liberty as a gift to the United States.
 Congress authorized acceptance of the statue, provision of a suitable site in New York Harbor, and preservation of the structure "as a monument of art and the continued good will of the great nation which aided us in our struggle for freedom."
-In effect a memorial to the Franco-American alliance, the Statue of Liberty was dedicated in 1886.
-It was proclaimed a national monument under the War Department, its custodian, in 1924.
+In effect a memorial to the Franco-American alliance during the Revolution, the Statue of Liberty was dedicated in 1886.
+President Calvin Coolidge proclaimed it a national monument under the War Department, its custodian, in 1924.

-In 1911 Congress authorized construction of the Lincoln Memorial in Washington's Potomac Park, aligned with the Capitol and the Washington Monument.
+In 1911 Congress authorized construction of the Lincoln Memorial in Washington's Potomac Park, directly aligned with the Capitol and the Washington Monument.
 The completed masterpiece of architect Henry Bacon and sculptor Daniel Chester French was dedicated in 1922.
-Another memorial to Lincoln, enshrining his supposed birthplace cabin at Hodgenville, Kentucky, had been privately erected in 1907-11 from a design by John Russell Pope, who later designed the Thomas Jefferson Memorial in Washington.
+Another classical memorial to Lincoln, enshrining his supposed birthplace cabin at Hodgenville, Kentucky, had been privately erected in 1907-11 from a design by John Russell Pope, architect of the later Thomas Jefferson Memorial in Washington.
 The birthplace property was given to the United States in 1916 and administered by the War Department as Abraham Lincoln National Park.
-Under the National Park Service after the reorganization, the area was ultimately redesignated a national historic site, but the character of its development makes it in effect a memorial.
+It was ultimately redesignated a national historic site after it came under the National Park Service, but the character of its development makes it in effect a memorial.

-Other memorials authorized by Congress before 1933 included one to Portuguese explorer Juan Rodriguez Cabrillo in San Diego, proclaimed Cabrillo National Monument under the War Department in 1913; Perry's Victory Memorial, Ohio, in 1919; Mount Rushmore National Memorial, South Dakota, in 1925; Kill Devil Hill Monument (later Wright Brothers National Memorial), North Carolina, in 1927; the George Rogers Clark Memorial in Vincennes, Indiana, in
+Other memorials authorized by Congress before 1933 included one to Portuguese explorer Juan Rodriguez Cabrillo in San Diego, proclaimed Cabrillo National Monument under the War Department in 1913; Perry's Victory Memorial, Ohio, in 1919; Mount Rushmore National Memorial, South Dakota, in 1925; Kill Devil Hill Monument (later Wright Brothers National Memorial), North Carolina, in 1927; the George Rogers Clark Memorial in Vincennes, Indiana, in 1928; and Theodore Roosevelt Island in Washington, D.C., in 1932.
+Cabrillo National Monument and Kill Devil Hill Monument were transferred from the War Department and Theodore Roosevelt Island from the Office of Public Buildings and Public Parks of the National Capital in the reorganization, which also gave the NPS fiscal responsibility for the commissions developing the Mount Rushmore and George Rogers Clark memorials.

-1928; and Theodore Roosevelt Island in Washington, D.C., in 1932.
-Cabrillo National Monument and Kill Devil Hill Monument were transferred from the War Department and Theodore Roosevelt Island from the Office of Public Buildings and Public Parks of the National Capital in the reorganization.
-The Park Service assumed fiscal responsibility for the commissions developing the Mount Rushmore and George Rogers Clark memorials at the same time.
-The Service received Mount Rushmore itself in 1939 and the Clark memorial through a 1966 act of Congress authorizing George Rogers Clark National Historical Park.
-Several historic sites proposed for the latter were never acquired, leaving the area essentially a national memorial.
-The Service had no responsibility for Perry's Victory Memorial, constructed by another commission, until 1936, when Congress authorized its addition to the National Park System as Perry's Victory and International Peace Memorial National Monument: the national monument suffix was dropped in 1972.
+The NPS received Mount Rushmore itself in 1939 and the Clark memorial under a 1966 act of Congress authorizing George Rogers Clark National Historical Park.
+Several historic sites proposed for this park were never acquired, leaving it essentially a memorial area.
+The NPS had no responsibility for Perry's Victory Memorial, constructed by another commission, until 1936, when Congress authorized its addition to the National Park System as Perry's Victory and International Peace Memorial National Monument.
+The superfluous national monument suffix was dropped in 1972.

-The Custis-Lee Mansion in Arlington, Virginia, transferred from the War Department in the reorganization, was retitled Arlington House, The Robert E. Lee Memorial, by Congress in 1972.
-Notwithstanding its memorial designation, the house is a historic structure restored to reflect its historic occupancy-a de facto national historic site.
+The Lee Mansion in Arlington, Virginia, transferred from the War Department in the reorganization, was ultimately retitled Arlington House, The Robert E. Lee Memorial, by Congress in 1972.
+(Because the house was directly associated with Lee and has been restored to the period of his occupancy, it would more appropriately be designated a national historic site.)

-National Battlefields and Cemeteries The first official step to commemorate an American battle where it occurred was taken in 1781.
-Inspired by the victory at Yorktown that October, the Continental Congress authorized "to be erected at York, Virginia, a marble column, adorned with emblems of the alliance between the United States and His Most Christian Majesty; and inscribed with a succinct narrative of the surrender."
-Funds were not immediately available, and Congress did not follow through until the centennial of the surrender in 1881.
-Then the Yorktown Column was raised as prescribed by the Continental Congress.
+National Battlefields and Cemeteries

+The first official step to commemorate an American battle where it occurred was taken in 1781.
+Inspired by the Franco-American victory over the British at Yorktown that October, the Continental Congress authorized "to be erected at York, Virginia, a marble column, adorned with emblems of the alliance between the United States and His Most Christian Majesty; and inscribed with a succinct narrative of the surrender."
+Funds were then unavailable, and Congress did not follow through until the centennial of the surrender in 1881, when the Yorktown Column was raised as prescribed a century before.
 It is now a prominent feature of Colonial National Historical Park.